hashgraph/hedera-mirror-node/docs/database/citus.md

      ```
    - Touch a signal file `recovery.signal` in PostgreSQL data directory

-4. Make sure all files have correct owner and access rights, and correct it with `chown` and `chmod` if necessary.
+4. Make sure all files have correct owner and access rights, and fix it with `chown` and `chmod` if necessary.

 5. Start the database server and monitor the log for recovery progress.
 The following log indicates a successful recovery
    to the set named restore point.